emrulk1/web_practices/questions.md

 You can use images hosted online.
 No need to download images offline to use.

+Please use Git, and commit after every task is completed at least.
+If you think more commits are necessary or better in any task, please do so.

 ### Task 1

 Create a simple web page, without any visible content.